mer1dian/ethereum-studio/packages/editor/templates/Coin/README.md

 ### The smart contract

+> Find the smart contract file in _contracts/Coin.sol_

 The contract allows only its creator to create new coins (different issuance scheme are possible).
 Anyone can send coins to each other without a need for registering with a username and password, and all you need is an Ethereum keypair.

 The line `address public minter;` declares a state variable of an [`address` type](https://solidity.readthedocs.io/en/latest/types.html#address).
 The `address` type is a 160-bit value that does not allow any arithmetic operations.
 It is suitable for storing addresses of contracts, or a hash of the public half of a keypair belonging to [external accounts](https://solidity.readthedocs.io/en/latest/introduction-to-smart-contracts.html#accounts).